-Once you have decided on your pathway, you will then need to choose either 1, 4 or 5 additional subjects to study.
+Once you have decided on your pathway, you will then need to choose either 1, 3, 5 or 6 additional subjects to study depending on your chosen pathway.

 Ask questions

 Do these subjects match my strengths and interests?
 Do these subjects suit my learning style?
 Have I researched subject requirements for my career interests?
 Talk to your teachers, Heads of Departments, siblings, parent / guardian to find out what subjects will suit you.